cossacklabs/product-docs/acra/acra-in-depth/architecture/dbs.md

 Most Acra tools (including services like Server or Translator) can read master key from environment var.
 But they can read it from KMS as well.
-Right now we support HashiCort Vault for this purposes.
+Right now we support HashiCorp Vault for this purposes.

 ## Which FRs/NFRs does it implement